tj-django/django-view-breadcrumbs/README.md

 ### Using multiple apps

-To reference models from a different application you need to provide override the `app_name` class attribute.
+To reference models from a different application you need to override the `app_name` class attribute.

 Example:
 Using a `Library` model that is imported from a `custom` application.